- Duration (years): 1.5 years

-The MMus programme aims to ensure the students’ ability to excel in today’s professional environment, where musicians must posses exceptional training as both teachers and performers.
+The MMus programme aims to ensure the students’ ability to excel in today’s professional environment, where musicians must possess exceptional training as both teachers and performers.
 Specifically, it enhances and develops the students’ personal performance standards; the range of their performance experience; their effectiveness as pedagogues; and their problem-solving, critical thinking, and communication skills.

 The degree is primarily oriented towards students whose careers will involve a combination of performance and teaching, with a specialization on a particular performance medium.
 Graduates will be qualified for employment as instructors in private and public conservatories and music schools.

-- Freelance Pianist and Piano Teacher
+- Freelance Pianist and Piano Teacher,

-- Violin Instructor in a private conservatory
+- Violin Instructor in a private conservatory,

-- Guitar Instructor in a public music lyceum
+- Guitar Instructor in a public music lyceum.

 Access to Further Studies